IGCCB Board of Directors

-As well, Debra’s goal is to contribute to the behavioral health industry as an author, speaker, trainer and consultant.
-She is an international trainer in Motivational Interviewing (MINT), serves in the role of a BACC, and as enjoys her service as an IGCCB board member.
+As well, Debra contributes to the behavioral health community as an author, speaker, trainer and consultant.
+She is an international trainer in Motivational Interviewing (MINT), serves in the role of a BACC, and has enjoyed her service as an IGCCB board member.

 Her mission as an IGCCB board member is to remain a strong contributor as it evolves and expands in its primary mission.